 1999 — Exxon and Mobil join to form ExxonMobil

-2010 — ExxonMobil completes drilling of two wells at Point Thomson
+2010 — ExxonMobil completes drilling and testing of two wells at Point Thomson

-2012 — ExxonMobil completes a 3-year environmental permitting and approvals process and receives all required federal, state and local approvals to initiate construction at Point Thomson on the North Slope
+2012 — ExxonMobil completes a 3-year environmental permitting process and receives all required approvals to initiate construction at Point Thomson on the North Slope

-2013 — ExxonMobil begins construction of Point Thomson infrastructure, including production facilities designed to deliver up to 10,000 barrels of condensate per day into the Trans Alaska Pipeline System in 2016
+2013 — ExxonMobil begins construction of Point Thomson infrastructure, including production facilities designed to produce and re-inject (cycle) 200 million cubic feet per day of gas and up to 10,000 barrels of condensate per day, and A 22-mile pipeline that connects Point Thomson with the Trans Alaskan Pipeline System